Joomla Extensions

 0: OK = This is the exit code on success.

-You can find several scheduled task plugins, some developers have created a task plugin to complement their extension.
-Below I will discuss my favorite plugins:
+Several scheduled task plugins can be found, some developers have created a task plugin to complement their extension.
+Below, I will discuss my favourite plugins:

 Akeeba Admin Tools PRO: